RobertTalbert/modernalgebra/design-notes/learningtarget-sketch.md

 + State the definition of an *additive inverse* of an integer.
 + Use the Axioms of Integer Arithmetic to prove basic results about integers (such as in Activity 1.6).
 + State the *Ordering Axioms* of the integers.
-+ Use the Ordering Axioms to prove basic results about integeres (such as in Theorem 1.7).
++ Use the Ordering Axioms to prove basic results about integers (such as in Theorem 1.7).

 ### Investigation 2